oxsecurity/megalinter/docs/index.md

 <!-- config-activation-start -->
 <!-- markdown-headers
 ---
-title: Configura activation and deactivation of linters within MegaLinter
+title: Configure activation and deactivation of linters within MegaLinter
-description: You can enable, disable, make not blocking, allow a manimum number of errors...
+description: You can enable, disable, make not blocking, allow a minimum number of errors...
 ---
 -->